catkin/xylem/docs/design.rst

 Inter-key dependencies in rules files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In general, we rely on the backend package manager to install
+In general, we rely on the package manager to install
 dependencies for resolved keys.
 Dependencies between keys in rules files
 is at the moment only used for the interplay between homebrew and pip on
 OS X it seems.
 Should this be a general feature for rules to depend on